grypyrg/percona-platform-docker/README.md

 ## How To Run

+## Prerequisites

+Ensure you have `docker` and `docker-compose` installed.
+This came automagically when installing `Docker Toolbox` for OSX.

 ## Prep Config

 edit the `docker-compose.yml` and edit the 192.168.99.100 ip address and change it to your docker machine's IP address (this is the automatic IP address used by Docker 4 OSX)

 ## Build Environment